meshtastic/firmware/README.md

 sure to buy the frequency range which is legal for your country.
 For the USA, you should buy the 915MHz version.
 Getting a version that include a screen is optional, but highly recommended.

 We don't yet distribute prebuilt binaries.
-But soon we will have a file that you can fairly easilly install on your radio over USB.
+But soon (by Feb 22) we will have a file that you can fairly easilly install on your radio via USB.
 Once our software is installed, all future software updates happen over bluetooth from your phone.

+For a nice 3D printable case see [this design](https://www.thingiverse.com/thing:3773717) by [bsiege](https://www.thingiverse.com/bsiege).

 ## Build instructions